hongselectronics/EW103_Python_3_calc/README.md

-# Equations for Radio Communication Analysis
+# Equations from EW103 CD, converted from (MS Excel) XLS to Python

 ## Line of Sight Loss -- One Way Link Equation
 $$